Gloria-21/be_my_baby/README.md

 * **Future Features**

-In the near future I would like to improve the blog section as it hasn't being developed fully due to time constriction.
+In the near future I would like to develop the blog section further as it is not quite finished due to time constriction.
+I would like to implement the CRUD operations so the user can add comments to the posts and the superuser can add, edit and delete posts.
 Also I would like to add a different range of products to the shop.

 ## Tecnologies used
 * **Languages**